 PURPOSE: The United Nations General Assembly adopted Resolution A/RES/68/163 at its 68th session in 2013, which proclaimed the 2 November as the International Day to End Impunity for Crimes against Journalists (IDEI).
 Since then, global commemorations of IDEI serve as a unique opportunity to highlight the threats against journalists and reporters.
 Such actors, including UN agencies, regional bodies, U.N.
 Member States, members of the judiciary system, civil society organisations and the media, play a vital role to ensure accountability and bring to justice perpetrators of crimes against journalists and media workers.

-STATEMENTS: Read the Statement of the United Nations Secretary-General on the International Day to End Impunity for Crimes Against Journalists 2023; November 2nd and the UNESCO Director-General's Report on the Safety of Journalists and the Danger of Impunity.
+STATEMENTS: Read the Statement of the United Nations Secretary-General on the International Day to End Impunity for Crimes Against Journalists 2025; and the Statement of the UNESCO Director-General on the occasion of the International Day to End Impunity for crimes against journalists 2025; November 2nd.

 powered by Surfing Waves